 If the wrong items are found in your kerbside caddy we will not be able to empty it.
 Our crews will record the problem and leave an advisory note on your bin.
 It will be your responsibility to remove the items of contamination for the next collection.

-Please see our Recycle for Dacorum service leaflet (PDF 5MB), which contains information on what can and cannot be recycled in your bins.
+Please see our Dacorum Recycles leaflet (PDF 7MB), which contains information on what can and cannot be recycled in your bins.
 You may wish to print this off as a reminder for your household to ensure that everyone is recycling all that they can.

 You should use your kitchen caddy to collect all food waste from your home.
 It is small and so can be stored easily.
 The clip close lid will minimise smells and stop flies.
-For hygiene and convenience, line your kitchen caddy with a compostable liner or plastic bag (such as carrier bags, bread bags) and put food waste in.
+For hygiene and convenience, you can line your kitchen caddy with a compostable liner or plastic bag (such as carrier bags, bread bags, cereal bags) and put food waste in.
 Or you can wrap your food waste in newspaper.

 The food waste from your kitchen caddy should then be transferred into the larger kerbside caddy, which you put out for collection.

 The kerbside caddy has a lockable lid.
 When the handle is in the upright to front position the lid will be locked.
 Move the handle toward the back of the caddy and it will unlock, allowing you to lift the lid and put your food waste inside.
 Please ensure when not in use that the caddy lid is in the locked position to prevent vermin getting inside.

 When the kerbside caddy is placed out for collection, please leave the handle in the upright position for our collection crews.

 You can line your kitchen caddy with a compostable liner, newspaper or any soft plastic bag which you may ordinarily throw away.
-For example, carrier bags, bread bags or fruit and vegetable bags.
+For example, carrier bags, bread bags, cereal bags or fruit and vegetable bags.